neutronimaging/nexus4NI/docs/How-to-organize-the-data.md

 Output: A single file or multiple files with raw image data possibly organized in folders depending on complexity.

+# Coordinate system orientation tranformations
+Provide axis transform matrix to define directions relative to for exmaple a Cathesian coordinate system oriented in the beam direction.

+## Instrument coordinate system

+## Detector plane orientation

 # White beam techniques

 ## Radiography (__Jean__)